gschinaia/gschinaia.github.io/_pages/about.md

   <i>with Brais Álvarez Pereira, Adewusi Mendonça, Dayvikson Raiss Laval Tavares</i>
 <details>
   <summary> <i>abstract</i></summary>
-  <p> We study how reducing information frictions affects market outcomes using a nationwide cluster-randomised trial with cashew producers across 290 villages in Guinea-Bissau.
-Treated producers received weekly digital updates with market news, farmgate prices, and sales guidance over two trading seasons.
-Access to this information increased sale prices and encouraged producers to spread sales across multiple transactions.
-We find evidence of increased bargaining power among treated producers and between-village spillovers, likely transmitted via itinerant buyers that interacted with treated producers.
-Our results show that low-cost digital market information systems can increase price pass-through to producers in export-oriented commodity markets.   </p>
+  <p> Price fluctuations in agricultural commodity markets are difficult for producers to track and act upon.
+We study how providing market information and financial guidance affects producers’ sales decisions and negotiation strategies.
+Using a nationwide cluster-randomised trial with cashew producers across 290 villages in Guinea-Bissau, we randomly assigned access to weekly updates with market news, farmgate prices, and sales guidance during the trading season.
+The intervention increased sale prices and encouraged producers to spread sales across multiple transactions.
+We find evidence of stronger negotiation among treated producers, who switched buyers and earned higher margins during periods of higher prices.
+Our results suggest low-cost digital advisory services can increase price pass-through to producers in agricultural commodity markets.   </p>
 <a href="https://www.socialscienceregistry.org/trials/4740">Pre-analysis plan</a>; Draft available upon request.
 </details>
 <br>